roshan-agrawal4/spotify-song-recommender/README.md

 # Spotify Song Recommender

-A simple app the recommends three songs based on a given song (title + artist).
+A simple web app the recommends 5 new songs based on 3 artist you like.
-Web-app can be found here- https://knotty-amethyst-surgeon.glitch.me/
+Web-app can be found here- https://knotty-amethyst-surgeon.glitch.me/ Made using Spotify API, Node.js, Express

 ## Your Project